-TLDR; Time unfortunately has not been kind to this - it still has moments of well worth reading but it also has sections where you hope no-one follows the instructions lest they doom the project, but the chapter on estimation is well worth reading.
+TLDR; It still has moments of well worth reading but it also has sections where you hope no-one follows the instructions.

 I haven’t read this book since University but I vaguely remembered it as one of the books that taught me system modelling, a skill that I still rely on to this day.

 Early on in the book we learn that ‘analysis is not very satisfying’ ’largely because it is so indefinite’ and ’there are so many compromises to be made that no one is ever completely happy with the result’.
 And this, I think is why modern software development values a running and deployed system; something definite that we can use to learn if we are happy with the results and direction that we are taking.
 Constantly talking, conceptualising and building an ever larger model of the potential system without seeing it and having the ability to check if you are conceptualising the right thing does satisfy very few people.